Aravinda-Gamage-v1-1/java-code-space/java-07-(java-String)/README.md

 * You can also use the ` concat() ` method to concatenation two strings.

 * Java uses the + operator for both addition and concatenation.
 Numbers are added.
 Strings are concatenated.

+#### String concatenation
+* The + operator can be used between strings to combine them.
+This is called concatenation.

+* You can also use the ` concat() ` method to concatenation two strings.